-Starting a craft stall was the fastest growing small businesses, according to research by Simply Business.
+In fact, starting a craft stall was one of the fastest growing small businesses identified in recent research from Simply Business.

 Selling crafts online is a great way of joining an exciting industry – it gives you the opportunity to get your unique products in front of customers quickly and easily.